 There's not much in the way of definitive rules for using exclamation marks.
 It is important to remember that they are one of the three terminal punctuation marks in the English language.
 The other two are the period (.) and the question mark (?).
 These three marks identify the end of a sentence.
 When a sentence ends, the very next word after that terminal mark is capitalized.

 Therefore, after an exclamation point is used, a new sentence is started and the first letter of that sentence needs to be capitalized.
 In terms of suggesting whether an exclamation mark is appropriate in this circumstance or that, the guideline is if you can use any other mark, it's probably wise to do so.
 If you must include an exclamation mark, only use one.

-So there you have it.
-Whether you're writing an academic paper, a novel, or some type of computer-mediated communication, our essay editors can help decide whether an exclamation mark is needed—or any other punctuation mark for that matter!
+Whether you're writing an academic paper, a novel, or some type of digital communication, our essay editors can help decide whether an exclamation mark is needed—or any other punctuation mark for that matter!